 We asked our experts to recommend some healthy resolutions for our community.
 Scroll down to see what they suggest you strive for this year!

 Dr. Dustin Costescu, an obstetrician and gynecologist at Hamilton Health Sciences wants women to pay better attention to their reproductive health this year.
-In addition to commiting to regular pap tests, he has two more recommendations.
+In addition to committing to regular pap tests, he has two more recommendations.

 “Protect yourself from sexually transmitted infections by using condoms each and every time.
-And talk to your healthcare provider before stopping my birth control.
+And talk to your healthcare provider before stopping birth control.
 If you’re stopping because you want to get pregnant, take folic acid before stopping.”